jlevy/procdog/README.md

   The return code of the health check command must be `0` for the server to be considered healthy.
 In this case, we're callin `curl` on a known health-check URL, which will have return code 0 on an HTTP 200
-- The ``--ensure-healthy`` option means the command will block until the process is healthy, or until the daemon gives up and kills the process (if necessary).
+- The `--ensure-healthy` option means the command will block until the process is healthy, or until the daemon gives up and kills the process (if necessary).
 In this example, it will try 10 times, sleeping 2 seconds each time, before giving up.
+- The `--dir` option means process will run from that directory.
-- We ask the client to be strict, so that it returns non-zero status code when we try to start a process that's already running or or stop one that is already stopped.
+- We ask the client to be `--strict`, so that it returns non-zero status code when we try to start a process that's already running or or stop one that is already stopped.

 ### Configuration files